Horse owners plan

 So what can you do to protect your horses and other animals before natural disaster strikes?

 Start with a plan.
-A hurricane may give you time to evacuate, but in the case of a tornado, fire, flooding, or earthquake there might not be any warning.
+A hurricane may give you time to evacuate, but in the case of a tornado, fire, flooding, or earthquake – don’t plan on a warning.

 Walkie-talkies are great to have in times of disaster as are paper maps of your state and surrounding states.